 This is a tourist Point at a very high altitude on the Kerala- Tamil Nadu border about 40 kilometres from the beautifuk hill station of Munnar.
 This is also famous as the highest hill station of the Kundala Valley.
 You can get the most spectacular views of the Western Ghats and the most awesome Theni District from here.
 The clouds seem to be crushing across your face everytime and you will want to keep one piece of the fluff each time.
 This is a lot of fun and an experience which feels absolutely out of the world.
 This is also the place where there is an abundance of Neelakurinji flowers which are said to bloom every 12 years only and the next blooming season is 2018.
 These flowers when in full bloom give this place a complete bluish hue.
 The Kurinjimala National Park is another attraction in this lovely place.

 Echo Point - It is located at a 15 mins ride from Madupatty Dam.
 According to the nomenclature, it is aptly named on its feature.
 You can hear your own voice echoed from distant mountain.
 In addition to that, the picturesque of the location is marvelous.
 Paddle-boat facility is available here.
 Horse-riding can also be done here.
 A good market is also there at this point.

 Munnar - Top Station Highway

-After breakfast, we left around 11am and decided to cover all the places along the way upto Top Station.
+After breakfast, around 11am we left the main town and decided to cover all the places along the way upto Top Station.
 Mattupetty Dam, Kundala Lake, Rose gardens and view points gave us spectacular valley sights all the way to the top.Top Station gets it's name as it was the historic transshippment location for Kannan Devan tea delivered up here from Munnar by rail.Absolutely dreamy location!
 The roads; the views; the weather; everything was beyond perfect.
-Lunch was an absolute delight too- Kerala parathas, appams and stew, YUM!
+Lunching with a view, an absolute delight!
+Kerala parathas, appams and stew, YUM!